"Little Mermaid" Star Jonah Hauer-King Talks About Being Chosen Over Harry Styles as Prince Eric

-If you grew up singing along to the absolute bops that are "Part of Your World," "Kiss the Girl" and "Under the Sea," you're probably wondering if these songs will make their way to the live-action version of The Little Mermaid.
+If you grew up singing along to the absolute bops that are “Part of Your World” and “Under the Sea,” you’re probably wondering if they’ll make their way to the live-action version of The Little Mermaid.
 The short answer is: yes and no.

-Leading lady Halle Bailey made an appearance at the 94th Annual Academy Awards, where she revealed her favorite song she sang for the upcoming movie.
-The R&B hitmaker "couldn't help but gush" about the renowned song from the 1989 animated film.
-"Of course, 'Part of Your World,'" she told Brandon Maxwell for the official Oscars pre-show.
-"Yep, that's my number one."
+Halle made an appearance at the 94th Annual Academy Awards, where she revealed her favorite song for the upcoming movie.
+The R&B hitmaker “couldn’t help but gush” about one renowned song from the original film.
+“Of course, ‘Part of Your World,’” she told Brandon Maxwell during the official Oscars pre-show.
+“Yep, that’s my number one.”

 Has The Little Mermaid finished filming?

-In an Instagram post, Halle revealed that filming for The Little Mermaid wrapped on July 12.
-"After auditioning for this film when I was 18 just about to turn 19, to now finishing filming through a pandemic when I turned 21... we have finally made it...
-I feel so grateful to have experienced this film in all of its glory," she said in the photo's caption.
+Just a couple weeks later, on July 12, 2021, Halle confirmed on Instagram that filming for The Little Mermaid wrapped.
+“After auditioning for this film when I was 18 just about to turn 19, to now finishing filming through a pandemic when I turned 21... we have finally made it...
+I feel so grateful to have experienced this film in all of its glory,” she captioned the post.